agerwitz/ultimate-guide-to-bosh/README.md

 Note, this log location is different from many other Linux conventions, such as `/var/log`.
 We will discuss the alternate filesystem layout of BOSH instances soon.

-Within a BOSH instance you can try watching all the logs using `tail`:
+Within a BOSH instance, you can try watching all the logs using `tail`:

 ```
 $ tail -f /var/vcap/sys/log/{*.log,*/*.log}